CALL FOR ENTRY DEADLINE: DECEMBER 12, 2014

-All submitted application materials will not be returned.
 Artists agree that Slocumb Galleries may use images for educational and promotional purposes.
-Work should be original and the sole copyright of the Artist.
-Slocumb Galleries will be indemnified for any legal claims.
+Work should be original and the sole copyright property of the Artist.
+Slocumb Galleries will be indemnified for any legal claims on the submitted work.

 INSURANCE AND SALES

-Accepted entries will be insured ONLY during installation and exhibition at the Slocumb Galleries.
-The Artist is responsible for all insurance during transit and shipping costs.
-A 10% commission is requested on sold work.
-Insurance Agreement Form will be required for all accepted entries.
+Accepted entries will be insured ONLY during the installation and exhibition of work at the Slocumb Galleries.
+The Slocumb Galleries will not be responsible for loss, theft, or damages to work with inadequate packaging and shipping provisions.
+A minimum of 10% commission is requested on all work sold during the exhibition.
+A signed Insurance/Loan Agreement Form will be required for all accepted entries.

-The 28th Annual Positive/Negative National Juried Art Exhibition is open to all artists 18 years and older residing in the United States.
-All work must be original and completed within the last two years.
-Work previously submitted to the Positive/Negative or exhibited at the Slocumb Galleries may not be submitted.
+The 30th Annual Positive/Negative National Juried Art Exhibition is open to all artists 18 years and older residing in the United States.
+All work must be original and completed within the last two (2) years.
+Work previously submitted to the Positive/Negative or exhibited at the Slocumb Galleries or Tipton Gallery may not be resubmitted.
 Current students and employees of East Tennessee State University are not eligible to apply.

 SHIPPING AND DELIVERY

 Accepted entries may be shipped or hand delivered.
 All shipped and hand-delivered work must be adequately packed in secure, reusable containers.
-Do not send work framed with glass.
-Installation instructions should be included.
+Include installation instructions.

-Shipped work should include a pre-paid label for return shipping.
-Work without return provisions and that which is not claimed after 60 days from the last day of exhibit will become property of the Slocumb Galleries.
+Shipped work must include a pre-paid label for return shipping.
+Art work without a prepaid return label and/or unclaimed after 60 days from the last day of the exhibition will become property of the Slocumb Galleries.

 Johnson City, TN 37614

-Directions to the Slocumb Galleries are available at http://www.etsu.edu/cas/art/slocumb.
-An online map may be viewed at http://www.etsu.edu/maps.
-Ball Hall is listed as bldg. no. 8
+Directions to the Slocumb Galleries are available online at www.etsu.edu/cas/art/slocumb.
+Online map available via http://www.etsu.edu/maps.
+Ball Hall is listed as bldg. no. 6.